arnogericke/Geocoding/README.md

 # Geocoding

 # Goal
-The goal of this project was to use ChatGPT to help develop a program, in Python, to facilitate Reverse Geocoding fr a Clinet Project.
+The goal of this project was to use ChatGPT to help develop a program, in Python, to facilitate Reverse Geocoding for a Client Project.
 I have no previous experience in Python, and leveraged GPT and Prompt Engineering to complete the development of my program.

 # Technology Used